RanaivosonHerimanitra/AXA-challenge/README.md

 # AXA-challenge
 This is a part of team Villanova's final solution.
-Created by Jiwei Liu and Xueer Chen
+(22th place) Created by Jiwei Liu and Xueer Chen

 It generates solution with 0.90625 public LB